 7 SEPTEMBER 1889

-A second letter from Isabel appeared in Light.
-Called ‘Drawing Mediumship’ it replied to criticisms of her first letter on spirit painting.
+A second letter from Isabel on spirit painting appeared in Light.
+Called ‘Drawing Mediumship’ it replied to criticisms of her first letter on the subject.

 Source: Light: A Journal of Psychical Occult and Mystical Research volume IX January-December 1889.
 London: Eclectic Publishing Co Ltd of 2 Duke St Adelphi.
 Issue of 7 September 1889 p433.